 Gelfand Science and Engineering Fellows are available to mentor your students as they plan, prepare, implement, and present their projects.
 Gelfand Fellows are CWRU undergraduate and graduate students trained to work with K-12 students in project development, experimental design, data analysis, and data presentation.
-All Gelfand Fellows have passed both BCI and FBI background checks and have successfully completed a 9-hour training program that provides tools and strategies for working with students at every stage of the project process.
+All Gelfand Fellows have passed both BCI and FBI background checks and have successfully completed a training program that provides tools and strategies for working with students at every stage of the project process.

 2. Equipment Loan Program

 The Gelfand Equipment Loan Program is intended to provide tools students can use to complete science fair projects.
 A variety of basic laboratory equipment (balances, thermometers, water baths, etc.), probeware, and other materials are available.
 Inquire for details.

 3. Institute for Collaboration and Innovation: think[box]